 Is Memory Loss a Sign of Depression?

 While memory loss can be a sign of depression, it can be treated.
-At Montare Behavioral Health we know that depression and memory loss can be a difficult thing to deal with, especially on your own.
+Here at Montare Behavioral Health, we know that depression and memory loss can be a difficult thing to deal with, especially on your own.
 That’s why we offer a variety of treatment programs to address not just depression but also any other issues you might be dealing with, such as other mental health issues or even depression.

-You shouldn’t have to live with depression for even one more day and we want to help you get the help you need to live a happy and sober life.
+You shouldn’t have to live with depression for even one more day.
+We want to help you get the help you need to live a happy and sober life.
 Contact us today to learn more about our treatment options.